JHopkins1992/Week13-Project1-JohnH/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____Available, in addition to restricting _____Traffic to the network.
+Load balancing ensures that the application will be highly Available, in addition to restricting Traffic to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_Availability

 Load Balancing is an important security role as computing moves more to the cloud.
 The off-loading function of a load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
 It does this by shifting attack traffic from the corporate server to a public cloud provider.